-The submitted site plan illustrates an outdoor play area enclosed by a fence, as is required of home-based daycares; however, the site plan does not illustrate the height of the existing fencing.
-As such, if approved, the site plan should be revised to illustrate a compliant four-foot (4') tall fence.
+Home daycares require an enclosed outdoor play area, but, as mentioned, the site plan submitted does not label any existing site improvements, and no new site improvements appear to be proposed.
+As such, if approved, the site plan should be revised to illustrate a compliant outdoor play hour enclosed with a fence or wall that is at least four (4) feet in height.

-It should be noted that, if approved, the proposed daycare will be required to comply with Building, Plumbing, Electrical, and Mechanical Codes, in addition to Fire and Health Department requirements, with all appropriate permits and inspections.
+Finally, it should be noted that, if approved, the daycare will be required to comply with the standards of the Building, Plumbing, Electrical, and Mechanical Codes for commercial daycares, in addition to Fire and Health Department Requirements, with all appropriate permits and inspections.